top of page

 FARE is the largest private funder of food allergy research, promoting the development of new therapies and offering hope for effective treatments.
 FARE’s mission is to improve the quality of life and health of those with food allergies through transformative research, education, and advocacy.
 Learn more here.

-Initially, no. While we currently do not offer this function through the MenuMatch app, we may consider adding this functionality in the future.
+We currently do not offer this function through the MenuMatch app, but we may consider adding this functionality in the future.

 • If I don't have a food allergy or dietary restriction but frequently dine with someone who does, can I use this app?